How to Brand Yourself as an Expert to Get More Job Offers & Business Opportunities

-The above ideas are just some of the ideas which I got when trying to promote my personal brand.
+The above ideas are just some of the ideas which I got when trying to improve my personal brand.
 There are literally infinite ways to promote yourself and strengthen your brand.

 I hope this post has given you a ton of ideas about personal branding.
 If you found this post useful, share it, tweet it and pass it along.
 If you have any questions or any ideas, comment below!

 * Somewhere in the post above I mentioned that inbound marketing is so powerful that the audience never feels like they are being marketed to!
-Well, did you feel that you were being marketed to all this while? 🙂
+Even this article helps me in personal branding.
+Now I am seen as an expert on the topic of personal branding.
+And did you feel that you were being marketed to? 🙂